volkszaehler/libsml/debian/sml_server.1.md

 example.
 It was not developed for production use.

 # COPYRIGHT

 The sml_server program is Copyright (C) Juri Glass, Mathias Runge, Nadim El Sayed and others.

 # SEE ALSO

 [libsml-testing](https://github.com/devZer0/libsml-testing)
+is a collection of test data from real life smart meters.
+It also has usage examples.